QUIC Throughput and Fairness over Dual Connectivity: Evaluation Results

 {\bf Bandwidth ratio:} Figures~\ref{fig:D-2} and~\ref{fig:D-3} show the throughput for different bandwidth ratios.
 Figure~\ref{fig:D-2} shows results for the case when the batch split is 50/50, and Figure~\ref{fig:D-3} shows results for when the batch split is selected to match the bandwidth ratio.
 Figure~\ref{fig:D-2} illustrates the importance of matching ratios, as the highest throughputs are achieved with a ratio of 1:1.
 As the ratio increases, a 50/50 batch split underutilizes the link with higher bandwidth.
 In contrast, when the DC batch split is selected to match the bandwidth ratio (Figure~\ref{fig:D-3}), a much better overall throughput is achieved.
 With QUIC buffer modified and TCP, the impact is very small.
 The reason for the worse performance of QUIC with default buffers is the higher burstiness caused by increased reordering.
 Despite PDCP mitigating reordering, it results in increasing RTTs.

 The fairness results for the cases when we vary the bandwidth ratio of the two links are shown in Figures~\ref{fig:E-2} and~\ref{fig:E-3}.
-Similar to the throughput results, higher fairness is achieved when the DC split is selected based on the capacity of the two links.
+Similar to the throughput results, \revthree{}{relatively} higher fairness is achieved when the DC split is selected based on the capacity of the two links.
 For example, even when the bandwidth ratio is 5:1, the scenario in which the DC split matches the bandwidth ratio achieves a JFI of 0.70, compared to 0.59 in the case a 50/50 split is used.
 In both cases, the bandwidth usage is dominated by the SC user with higher bandwidth and the DC user relies heavily on the throughput achieved via the weaker link.
-However, the fairness improves as DC moves more traffic to the link with the higher bandwidth.
+However, the fairness improves as DC moves more traffic to the link with the higher bandwidth. \revtwo{}{Yet, the highest fairness (JFI=1.00) is achieved only when the ratios are equal.}

 {\bf Delay ratio:} Both the throughput and fairness are negatively affected by increasing delays, and in the case of a high average delay, these metrics are also negatively affected by an increasing delay ratio.
 This is illustrated by comparing the throughput Figures~\ref{fig:F-1}~and~\ref{fig:F-2} or fairness Figures~\ref{fig:G-1}~and~\ref{fig:G-2}.
 For both types of experiments, the two figures show results for low-delay and high-delay scenarios, respectively.
-In the low-delay scenarios, the sum of the delays over the two links is 20ms, and in the high-delay scenario the sum is 200ms.
+In the low-delay scenarios, the sum of the delays over the two links is 20~ms, and in the high-delay scenario the sum is 200~ms.

 The throughput decrease is mostly due to increased packet reordering caused by the higher delays.
 In these cases, the PDCP layer will buffer more packets before performing a batch delivery to the QUIC client, causing packet bursts as well as a higher RTT.
 Furthermore, after receiving a batch delivery, the clients will send a cumulative ACK for many packets, which will, for a short time, largely decrease the number of packets in flight when received at the server.
-The draft for QUIC~\cite{QUIC-RFC-Recovery-29} recommends a pacer, which helps the QUIC server recover from an ACK-burst by sending new packets at steadier pace.
+The draft for QUIC~\cite{QUIC-RFC-Recovery-29} recommends a pacer, which helps the QUIC server recover from an ACK-burst by sending new packets at \revone{}{a} steadier pace.
 The advantage of more even pacing can be seen by the higher values observed with a delay ratio of 1:1 in Figure~\ref{fig:F-2}.